-- Analyze the difference between needs and wants in order to create a daily budget. - Compare and contrast their own wants, needs, and daily lives with those of families in Malawi. - Apply their knowledge of daily life in Malawi to create a budget for a Malawian family that stays within a cost of \$1 per day.
+- Analyze the difference between needs and wants in order to create a daily budget. - Compare and contrast their own wants, needs, and daily lives with those of families in Malawi. - Apply their knowledge of daily life in Malawi to create a budget for a Malawian family that stays near \$1.31 CAD (or approximately \$1 USD) per day